General Terms and Conditions

 - d) The liability in the event of impossibility of delivery or delivery delays are subject to the restrictions in § 4d) and § 4e).

-To use goods in the manner that we have advised against, we can withdraw from the contract.
-From the above rules, the buyer can
+intend to use the goods in the manner that we have advised against, we can withdraw from the contract.
+From the above rules, the buyer canderive

 - 11 Place of jurisdiction, applicable law, severability clause